-Under alternatives 1 and 2, the use of older, more polluting PWCs would continue during the first two years of plan implementation.
+Under alternative 1, the use of older, more polluting PWCs would continue during the first two years of plan implementation.
 Impacts to water quality would be localized in the Sand Point segment and would be adverse in the short term, but would remain at or near current levels of impact from PWC use.
 Under alternative 1, there would be no PWC-caused water quality impacts in other areas of the national lakeshore outside of the Sand Point segment.
-Alternative 2 would result in adverse impacts to water quality in the Cliffs, Beaver Basin, and Grand Sable segments compared to the existing conditions because PWC use is not currently authorized in these areas.
-Though the entirety of the shoreline would be open to PWCs under alternative 2, the amount of PWC recreation is not expected to increase and the majority of use would continue to take place in the Sand Point Segment.
-The estimated pollutant loading from PWC use under alternatives 1 and 2 would not be high enough to adversely affect aquatic life or human health, based on literature-derived benchmarks and federal and state criteria.
-After the first two years of implementation, only direct injection two-stroke and four-stroke engines would be permitted, which would eliminate PWC-related discharges to the surface water.
+After the first two years of implementation, only direct injection engines would be permitted under alternative 1, which would eliminate PWC-related discharges to the surface water.
 Leaks or spills could occur but would be expected to be infrequent and small (PWIA 2006).

+Alternative 2 would result in new adverse impacts to water quality in the Cliffs, Beaver Basin, and Grand Sable segments from PWC use compared to the existing conditions because PWC use is not currently authorized in these areas.
+Although the entirety of the shoreline would be open to PWCs under alternative 2, the amount of PWC recreation is not expected to increase and the majority of use would continue to take place in the Sand Point segment.
+Similar to alternative 1, alternative 2 would implement the phase-out of carbureted two-stroke PWCs after two years, eliminating all PWC-related discharges to the surface water, except for the rare leak or spill.

+Under alternative 4, carbureted two-stroke PWCs could be used for the foreseeable future.
+Adverse impacts to water quality would be minimal and localized in the Sand Point segment.
+There would be no PWC-caused water quality impacts in other areas of the national lakeshore outside of the Sand Point segment.
+Under alternative 4, water quality impacts from PWC use in the Sand Point segment would be gradually reduced as older PWCs are retired and are replaced with newer PWCs that do not discharge pollutants to the surface water.

+The estimated pollutant loading from PWC use under alternatives 1, 2, and 4 would not be high enough to adversely affect aquatic life or human health, based on literature-derived benchmarks and federal and state criteria.
 In the long term, the impacts to water quality in the Sand Point segment would be beneficial compared to current conditions under alternatives 1 and 2.
 Under alternative 2 in the long term, the water quality of the other three segments would be reduced compared to the phase-out period, but would still be adverse, as PWCs would operate in areas where currently PWCs are not permitted.

 When compared with current conditions at the national lakeshore, alternative 3 would result in slight beneficial impacts on the water quality in the Sand Point segment from the elimination of PWC pollutants.
 Water quality in the segments of the national lakeshore east of Miners Beach would not change under alternative 3, as PWC use is currently prohibited in those segments.
-Although the three alternatives are expected to create slight adverse or beneficial impacts on water quality, the exceptional water quality of the national lakeshore would not be noticeably altered; it would remain high.
-The three alternatives would not contribute appreciably to the cumulative adverse and beneficial impacts of the other ongoing and future actions on water quality.
+Although the four alternatives are expected to create slight adverse or beneficial impacts on water quality, the exceptional water quality of the national lakeshore would not be noticeably altered; it would remain high.
+The four alternatives would not contribute appreciably to the cumulative adverse and beneficial impacts of the other ongoing and future actions on water quality.